jayanthkoushik/alphanet/paper/sections/5_conclusion.md

 # Conclusion {#sec:conclusion}

 The long-tailed nature of the world presents a challenge for any model that depends on learning from specific examples.
-Many long-tailed methods tend to have high overall accuracy, but with unbalanced accuracies where frequent classes are learned well with high accuracies and rare classes are learned poorly with low accuracies.
+Many long-tail methods tend to have high overall accuracy, but with unbalanced accuracies where frequent classes are learned well with high accuracies and rare classes are learned poorly with low accuracies.
 As such, the